microsoft/frontend-bootcamp/step1-04/demo/README.md

 }
 ```

-We could also write this component as a function that takes in `props` and returns [JSX](https://reactjs.org/docs/introducing-jsx.html).
+We could also write this component as a function:

 ```jsx
 const App = props => {